ROLL DAMN TIDE!!!!!!!!!!

 and LSU vs. Ohio St or Wisconsin or whoever else you want to put in the Orange.

 Guess who will win each and every one of those matchups....
-The haters already know.
+The oranges already know.

 Whats a joke is that teams like Florida St and Louisville get BCS games for winning terrible conferences.
 We already saw how Florida St matches up with a top SEC team.